linkedin/data-integration-library/docs/parameters/ms.secret.manager.class.md

 ## Description

-`ms.secret.manager.class` specifies the SecretManager class to use for secrets and confidential data encryption and decryption.
+`ms.secret.manager.class` specifies the SecretManager class to use for secrets encryption and decryption.

 Secrets include usernames, passwords, API keys, tokens, etc, that are essential for connections to other data systems.

-Confidential data include dataset columns that require encryption on storage.

 Currently, we have the following SecretManager: